Authored by the expert who managed and guided the team behind the Ireland Property Pack

 Is mortgage a viable option for foreigners in Ireland right now?

-Getting a mortgage as a foreigner in Ireland is legally possible since there are no nationality restrictions on property ownership, but practically it depends heavily on whether you have Irish or EU income and can meet lender documentation requirements.
+Getting a mortgage as a foreigner in Ireland is legally possible since there are no residency-based restrictions on property purchases, but in practice it is significantly easier if you have Irish or EU-based income and documentation, while non-resident buyers with foreign-only income often face higher deposit requirements and more limited lender options.

 What should I predict for resale and growth in Ireland in 2026?